Georgecane/opentune/README.md

 # opentune
-OpenTune is a free and open-source digital audio workstation (DAW) designed in Python and C++ for seamless audio editing and production.
+OpenTune is a free and open-source digital audio workstation (DAW) designed in typescript and C++ for seamless audio editing and production.